bitlabstudio/django-conversation/README.rst

 Usage
 -----

+The conversations in this app are threaded, that means a conversation is related to one object.
+In this case the object is a user.
+So if ``user1`` starts a conversation with ``user2`` all messages between those users are stored in one conversation (you know it, if your are e.g. a Facebook user).

+This app allows another relation, so you can also add a content object to a conversation between two users.
+Let's say you built a sports app. ``user1`` wants to talk with ``user2`` about a fight called ``Klitschko vs. Tyson``.
+They can now start a conversation, which is also related to that fight.
+But, they can also start a new conversation about other fights or talk to each other without another relation, for sure.

 If you have executed the tasks written above, the app is ready to work.
 Note: The templates are based on Twitter Bootstrap (http://getbootstrap.com/).
 If you don't use it, simply overwrite them.